OpenLiberty/guide-maven-intro/CONTRIBUTING.md

 Many Git UI tools have support for adding the `Signed-off-by` line to the end of your commit message.
 This line can be automatically added by the `git commit` command by using the `-s` option.

-If reviewers agree with your change, your change will be merged to the `prod` branch for publishing.

-### Code contributions

-If you are contributing trivial code changes such as typos, redundant spaces, or minor formatting and spelling errors, follow the instructions under [Text or content contributions](./CONTRIBUTING.md#text-or-content-contributions).

-If you are contributing code changes via a pull request for non-trivial changes, you must sign off on the [Individual Contributor License Agreement](https://github.com/OpenLiberty/open-liberty/blob/release/cla/open-liberty-cla-individual.pdf).
-An example of a non-trivial change could be adding a new microservice to the backend application of the guide.

-If you are contributing changes as part of your job, you may also wish to have your employer sign a [Corporate Contributor License Agreement](https://github.com/OpenLiberty/open-liberty/blob/release/cla/open-liberty-cla-corporate.pdf).

-Instructions for how to sign and submit these agreements are located at the top of each document.

-After we obtain the signed CLA, you are welcome to open a pull request against the `staging` branch, and the team will be notified for review.
-We ask you to follow these steps through the submission process:

-1. Open a pull request against the `staging` branch.
-2. A "CLA signed" label will be manually added by the team.
+The team is then notified and your contribution is reviewed according to the following process:

-3. The team will be notified and will review your change(s).
+1. The team will review your change(s).
     - If there are further changes to be made, the team will request changes on the pull request.
     - If the team does not agree with the change, the PR will be closed with an explanation and suggestion for follow-up.
-4. If the team approves, a full Open Liberty site build will be run.
+2. If the team approves, the team will merge your PR.
+A full Open Liberty staging site build will be run.
-5. Based on the results of the build:
+3. Based on the results of the build:
     - If further review is needed, we will let you know about a pending review from our team and discuss any necessary improvements that need to be made to your change(s).
-    - If everything is successful, the team will merge your PR.
+    - If everything is successful, the team will publish your change(s) to the `prod` branch and update the Open Liberty production site, if necessary.

 ## Questions and concerns